lensesio/lenses-docker/README.md

 Lenses require a license file in order to start.
 It may be passed to the container via three methods:

-- As a file, mounted at /license.json (e.g `-v /path/to/license.json:/license.json`)
+- As a file, mounted at /license.json or /mnt/secrets/license.json (e.g `-v /path/to/license.json:/license.json`)
 - As the contents of the environment variable LICENSE (e.g `-e LICENSE="$(cat license.json)"`)
 - As a downloadable URL via LICENSE_URL (e.g `-e LICENSE_URL="https://license.url/"`)